 For example, if you run an ecommerce site and 1000 people visited it over the past month with 100 of them making a purchase, your conversion rate is 10% (100 divided by 1000, multiplied by 100).

-However, it’s also worth keeping in mind that at the same time, each page on your website has at least two conversion rates (and sometimes, more).
+However, it’s also worth keeping in mind that at the same time, each page on your ecommerce site has at least two conversion rates (and sometimes, more).

-For example, the product pages on your ecommerce website have two conversion goals:
+For example, the product pages on your ecommerce site have two conversion goals:

 - To make visitors click on the “Add to cart” button (the micro-conversion)